ethan0905/computer-use-agent/README.md

-# Computer Use Agent for MacOS (GPT-4o mini runner, python)
+# Computer Use Agent for MacOS

-A minimal yet powerful macOS desktop app that turns your GPT‑4o-mini API into a live Python automation agent — with semantic caching, code execution, and feedback archiving built-in.

----
+Computer use agent that runs on MacOS under GPT-4o-mini, with smart cache system, and embedded inside a python app.

 ### Features